Briansim74/Market-Making-Trading-System/research_findings.md

 I now separate the trading problem into:
 ```
-Alpha
+Market Discovery
-Where does potential edge exist?
+Where does liquidity provision appear economically plausible?

 Regime
-When are the underlying signals reliable?
+Under what conditions does the market behave differently?

+Midprice
+What is the baseline  reference?

+Microprice Alpha
+What short-horizon order-book information can adjust fair value?

 Toxicity
-Is a prospective fill likely to be favorable or adverse?
+What happens after I actually get filled?

 Execution
-Will the order actually receive a sufficiently favorable fill?
+Can I obtain the expected fill under real queue and latency conditions?

 Inventory
-Can repeated fills be managed without creating unacceptable directional exposure?
+Can the strategy manage repeated fills without excessive exposure?
 ```

 This decomposition has made the strategy more falsifiable.